6 Holiday Sales Promotions That Work Well For Membership Sites

 For example, let’s say that you have a Beginner’s Video Training that you normally sell for $20.
 As a special promotional sale, you could offer this training for $1 instead.
 Even though you may sacrifice some initial revenue on the front end, you create the possibility of bringing many new customers in the door.
 Then, when they’ve had some time to get to know you and explore your site, you can offer them an upsell to your core products or memberships.

-How To with a Product:
+How To Do This With A Product:

 While you can accomplish this with a coupon, we’d first like to share how to do this by creating a new product.
 The benefits of creating a new product are that you can track the sales of this product against your full-priced one as well as later on easily assess the LCV of customers who purchased this product.